Alpharetta DUI Lawyers

 • Receiving scheduled medical care or obtaining prescription drugs;

-• Driving to a college or school at which he or she is regularly enrolled as a student;
+• Driving to a college or school at which they are regularly enrolled as a student;

 • Attending regularly scheduled sessions or meetings of treatment support organizations for persons who have an addiction or abuse problems related to alcohol or other drugs, which organizations are recognized by the commissioner;